Capitalism: State

-State capitalism is a capitalist market economy dominated by state-owned enterprises, where the state enterprises are organized as commercial, profit-seeking businesses.
-The designation has been used broadly throughout the 20th century to designate a number of different economic forms, ranging from state-ownership in market economies to the command economies of the former Eastern Bloc.
-According to Aldo Musacchio, a professor at Harvard Business School, state capitalism is a system in which governments, whether democratic or autocratic, exercise a widespread influence on the economy either through direct ownership or various subsidies.
-Musacchio notes a number of differences between today's state capitalism and its predecessors.
-In his opinion, gone are the days when governments appointed bureaucrats to run companies: the world's largest state-owned enterprises are now traded on the public markets and kept in good health by large institutional investors.
-Contemporary state capitalism is associated with the East Asian model of capitalism, dirigisme and the economy of Norway.
+State capitalism is a market economy dominated by state-owned enterprises, where the state enterprises are organized as commercial, profit-seeking businesses.
+The designation has been used broadly during parts of the 20th and 21st centuries, especially in a few of the former Eastern Bloc countries such as Yugoslavia.
+According to Aldo Musacchio, a professor at Harvard Business School, state capitalism is a system in which governments exercise a widespread influence on the economy either through direct ownership or subsidies.
+Contemporary state capitalism is associated with the East Asian model of capitalism, dirigisme, and the economy of Norway.
 Alternatively, Merriam-Webster defines state capitalism as "an economic system in which private capitalism is modified by a varying degree of government ownership and control".

-In Socialism: Utopian and Scientific, Friedrich Engels argued that state-owned enterprises would characterize the final stage of capitalism, consisting of ownership and management of large-scale production and communication by the bourgeois state.
 In his writings, Vladimir Lenin characterized the economy of Soviet Russia as state capitalist, believing state capitalism to be an early step toward the development of socialism.

-Some economists and left-wing academics including Richard D. Wolff and Noam Chomsky, as well as many Marxist philosophers and revolutionaries such as Raya Dunayevskaya and C. L. R. James, argue that the economies of the former Soviet Union and Eastern Bloc represented a form of state capitalism because their internal organization within enterprises and the system of wage labor remained intact.
+Some economists and left-wing academics including Richard D. Wolff and some Marxist philosophers such as Raya Dunayevskaya and C. L. R. James, argue that the economies of the former Soviet Union and Eastern Bloc represented a form of state capitalism because their internal organization within enterprises and the system of wage labor remained intact.

 The term is not used by Austrian School economists to describe state ownership of the means of production.
 The economist Ludwig von Mises argued that the designation of state capitalism was a new label for the old labels of state socialism and planned economy and differed only in non-essentials from these earlier designations.

 Political

-Political capitalism or Politically oriented capitalism is a term coined by Max Weber in his 1921 book Economy and Society to describe monetary profit-making through non-market means.
+Political capitalism or politically oriented capitalism is a term coined by Max Weber in his 1921 book Economy and Society to describe monetary profit-making through non-market means.
 In 2015 Randall G. Holcombe described political capitalism as an economic system in which the sharp distinction between states and markets is blurred.'